aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 title: Understanding access control in Aiven for OpenSearch®
 ---

-Implement access control and permissions to secure data in Aiven for OpenSearch®.
-Understand how access control works and the various permissions used to manage access effectively.
+Secure your data in Aiven for OpenSearch® by implementing access control and permissions.
+Learn how access control works and how to manage access with different permissions.

 :::note
 ACLs apply only to indices and do not control access to other OpenSearch APIs,